-- To Close the Anaconda Prompt you can either close it using the command exit or use the mouse to close.
+- To Close the Anaconda Prompt, you can either close it using the command exit or use the mouse to close.

-- If you want to have another version of python say pytho2.7 in your project then you can create a separate environment with python2.7.
-To do so use the following command :
+- If you want to have another version of python, say pytho2.7, in your project, then you can create a separate environment with python2.7.
+To do so, use the following command :

 - Running this will create a new env in anaconda named as “env_name” to start the environment type.

-This will start the environment which will have python 2.7.
-Since the conda environment is independent of each other you create any number of the environment with different versions of python or any other packages.
+This will start the environment, which will have python 2.7.
+Since the conda environment is independent of each other, you create any number of the environment with different versions of python or any other packages.

 This was a guide to install Anaconda distribution with python.
 Here we have discussed the installation of anaconda python and learned how to have two different versions of pythons.
 Developers can install the anaconda prompt using the steps shown above and start working on their codes professionally by creating a separate environment for each project.

 This is a guide to Install Anaconda Python.
-Here we discuss the various step to install anaconda python along with detailed explanation.
+Here we discuss the various step to install anaconda python along with a detailed explanation.
 You can also go through our other suggested articles to learn more –